Photo Dynamic Therapy

 Photo Dynamic Therapy (PDT) is a non-invasiveeatment and effective at treating actinic keratoses, as well as sun-damage on all skin types.
 PDT works by killing overactive oil glands and pre-malignant skin cells and pre-cancers.

-At the Asarch Center for Dermatology, Laser and Mohs Surgery, we are proud to offer photodynamic therapy to manage actinic keratoses.
+At the Asarch Dermatology, Laser and Mohs Surgery, we are proud to offer photodynamic therapy to manage actinic keratoses.

 Consider PDT to: